Textron, NetJets strike deal for more than 300 Cessna planes

 Demand for luxury aircraft is seen rising thanks to a strong economy and tax cuts in the United States, the world’s largest market for private planes.

-The NetJets agreement boosted shares of Textron and also came as a relief to French engine maker Safran SA, which has relied on sales of Cessna’s Hemisphere aircraft, the newest member of the Citation jet family, for its troubled Silvercrest engine.
+The NetJets agreement boosted shares of Textron and also came as a relief to French engine maker Safran SA (SAF.PA), which has relied on sales of Cessna’s Hemisphere aircraft, the newest member of the Citation jet family, for its troubled Silvercrest engine.

-French planemaker Dassault recently scrapped plans for a new aircraft that was due to have been powered by Silvercrest and replaced it with a new model, the Falcon 6X, powered by engines built by Pratt & Whitney Canada, a unit of United Technologies Corp.
+French planemaker Dassault recently scrapped plans for a new aircraft that was due to have been powered by Silvercrest and replaced it with a new model, the Falcon 6X, powered by engines built by Pratt & Whitney Canada, a unit of United Technologies Corp (UTX.N).

 Dassault unveiled further details of the relaunched Falcon 6X in Orlando on Monday.